gnoliyil/fuchsia/docs/reference/syscalls/stream_readv.md

 If the read fails, the seek offset could either remain the same or have been changed to an unspecified value.

-If the contents of *vector* change during this operation, if any of the buffers overlap, or if any of the buffers overlap *vector*, the behavior is unspecified.
+If the contents of *vectors* change during this operation, if any of the buffers overlap, or if any of the buffers overlap *vectors*, the behavior is unspecified.

 *options* is reserved for future use and must be 0.